kkedich/sa-lstm/README.md

 ### Preparing the dataset

 First, download the dataset from [here](https://github.com/srhrshr/torchDatasets/).
-Then, execute the script `salstm/tools/prepare_dbpedia` as in:
+Then, set a configuration file to prepare the dataset (e.g., [example here](./configs/conf_dbpedia.py)).
+This will pre-process the dataset and save the texts into a TFRecord file.
+Finally, execute the script `salstm/tools/prepare_dbpedia` as in:

 ```